 I pointed out this problem to the hipsters, who appeared to be puzzled.
 I then spent about 90 more minutes flagging several other gaps and navigation obstacles as I browsed the site.
 After we were done, I was thanked by the young hipsters, one of whom slipped a small envelope into my hand.

 When I looked inside, I found a $5 Tim Hortons gift card.

 Five dollars. . .

-Personally, I’d rather receive nothing instead of a $5 gift card in exchange for 90 minutes of my life (minutes which I’ll never get back).
+Personally, I’d rather receive nothing instead of a $5 gift card in exchange for 90+ minutes of my life (time which I’ll never get back).
 I wasn’t sure why that $5 gift card bothered me so much at the time.
-Perhaps it was the disconnect between where we were (chic ad agency) and who they were (young hipsters) and why on earth I was even there (the patients included tickbox needed to be checked off).
+Perhaps it was the disconnect between where we were (chic ad agency) and who they were (young hipsters) and why I was even there (the Patients Included tickbox needed to be checked off).

 Which brings me to the point of today’s essay.